Brunswick High School seniors graduate ‘together as one community’ in face of pandemic

 BRUNSWICK — If Alexis Engel had to watch her graduation from the backseat of a vehicle, she wanted to do it in style.

-Engel and the rest of the Brunswick High School class of 2020 graduated Friday during a special drive-in ceremony at Brunswick Landing that, while the graduates couldn’t embrace or stand closer than six feet, checked all the right boxes.
+Engel and the rest of the Brunswick High School class of 2020 graduated Friday during a special drive-in ceremony at Brunswick Landing that, despite the social distancing, checked all the right boxes.

-The 150 graduates and their families parked outside hangar six at the former Brunswick Naval Air Station, and in groups of about 10, walked across the stage to receive their diplomas wearing special Brunswick High School face masks.
-They then got back inside their cars, which moved to the back row, and the next row moved forward.
+The 150 graduates and their families parked outside Hangar 6 at the former Brunswick Naval Air Station.
+In groups of about 10, they took turns walking across the stage to receive their diplomas, protected by special Brunswick High School face masks.
+They then got back inside their cars, which moved to the back row, allowing the next row to move forward.

-An early draft of the plan involved the students and their families driving up to the high school, collecting their diplomas, having their photos taken, returning to their vehicles and then leaving school property.
-But the students wanted to be together, even if just in their cars, and presented the administration with an alternative plan that went off without a hitch Friday evening.

-The class of 2020 was unified through the trials and tribulations of the year, and “stood against it bravely,” he said, leaning on and supporting one another as a community.
-That’s something they will have no matter where life takes them, he said.
+The class of 2020 was unified through the trials and tribulations of the year, he said.
+It “stood against it bravely,” leaning on and supporting one another as a community.
+That’s something they will have no matter where life takes them, Gillespie said.

 “As a society, we have not experienced a crisis that has caused widespread shutdowns of theaters, concert halls, entire sports seasons, high school traditions like senior prom and many other events, since the second world war,” he said.
 “In spite of these challenges, the class of 2020 has persevered and made the absolute most of the situation.”